Reveal-Energy-Services/orchid-python-api/README.md

 The example file, contains comments, introduced by a leading octothorpe character (#, number sign, or hash), that describe the information expected by the Orchid Python API.
-In summary, you'll need to provide a value for the `directory` key that contains the pathname of the directory containing the Orchid binaries corresponding to the installed version of the `orchid-python-api` package.
+In summary, you'll need to provide a value for the 'orchid' > 'root' key that contains the pathname of the directory containing the Orchid binaries corresponding to the installed version of the `orchid-python-api` package.

 # Verify installation